Washington state man becomes first U.S. death from coronavirus

 Download the NBC News app for full coverage of the coronavirus outbreak

-The first case of COVID-19 in the United States which may involve community spread was confirmed by a CDC test on Wednesday.
-That patient is at UC Davis Medical Center in Sacramento, California, and involves a woman from Solano County, officials said.
+The first case of COVID-19 in the United States that may involve community spread was confirmed by a CDC test on Wednesday.
+That patient is at UC Davis Medical Center in Sacramento, California, and is a woman from Solano County, officials said.

 President Donald Trump said at the news conference Saturday that "there's no reason to panic" and the American public does not need to change their daily routines.